-Chinese Karl Marx statue divides Germans
+Chinese Marx statue adds to German angst

 His theories were used by his followers to form the basis of communism, a system under which everything was to be owned communally and social classes would disappear.

-However communist-run regions and states such as the Soviet Union and China became notorious for repression and human rights abuses.
+However, communist-run states such as the Soviet Union and China became notorious for repression and human rights abuses.

-Germany's eastern half was ruled under the Soviet Union from 1949 until reunification in 1990, by which time it was much poorer than its western counterpart.
+Germany's eastern half - the German Democratic Republic - was dominated by the Soviet Union from 1949 until reunification in 1990, by which time it was much poorer than its western counterpart.

-Malu Dreyer, leader of Germany's Rhineland-Palatinate state, has said the commemorations of Marx's birth are an opportunity to discuss the man and his work, not to "celebrate" him.
+Malu Dreyer, leader of Germany's Rhineland-Palatinate state, has described the commemorations of Marx's birth as an opportunity to discuss the man and his work, not to "celebrate" him.

+MP Bernd Riexinger from the left-wing Die Linke party took a different view.

+"Karl Marx is still highly relevant 200 years after his birth," he wrote.
+"Today's technological advances make a better society possible.
+But capitalism prevents this: it destroys people and nature.
+It's worth reading Marx to see how exactly this happens."

-But speaking in Trier on Friday, European Commission President Jean-Claude Juncker said Marx today "stands for things which is he not responsible for and which he didn't cause because many of the things he wrote down were redrafted into the opposite".
+Speaking in Trier on Friday, European Commission President Jean-Claude Juncker said Marx today "stands for things which he is not responsible for and which he didn't cause because many of the things he wrote down were redrafted into the opposite".

 There has been a revival of interest in Marxist theory in the wake of the 2008 global financial crash.

-Trier officials said disputes about taking the 4.5m (15ft) statue had dragged on for two years because some argued that accepting it was not compatible with criticising alleged human rights abuses in China.
+Trier officials said disputes about taking the work had dragged on for two years because some argued that accepting it was not compatible with criticising alleged human rights abuses in China.

 Ms Liu has been confined to her home since 2010.
 She has never been charged with any crime.

+Meanwhile AfD leader Alexander Gauland said there should be no monument to communism, as it had brought so much suffering to so many people.

+Trier's mayor Wolfram Leibe said the statue was an opportunity to re-examine attitudes.

-"We have accepted it as a gesture of friendship and this statue should encourage people to deal with Karl Marx," Trier Mayor Wolfram Leibe said, adding: "Maybe some judgements and prejudices will be revised."
+"We have accepted it as a gesture of friendship and this statue should encourage people to deal with Karl Marx," he said.

-There are other monuments to Marx in Germany, including the house of his birth and a statue in a park in the capital Berlin.
+There are other monuments to Marx in Germany, including the house of his birth and a statue in a park in the capital, Berlin.
 About 4.5m tourists including 50,000 from China visit Trier, Mr Leibe said.

 What does China think of Marx?